 How to Kill Alligatorweed

-The best time to treat for alligatorweed is when water temperatures are 60 degrees Fahrenheit (15 C.).
+The best time to treat for alligatorweed is when water temperatures are 60 degrees F. (15 C.).

 The two most common herbicides listed for control of the weeds are aquatic glyphosate and 2, 4-D. These require a surfactant to help in adherence.